 - tour operator cards - issued for use only within the tour operator's holiday village or other premises (for example, to pay for meals, drinks and sports activities);

-- store cards - 23where the card can only be used at the store's premises (so where a store card is co-branded with a third party debit card or credit card issuer and can be used as a debit card or credit card outside the store, it will still fall within the regulations).
+- store cards - 23where the card can only be used at the issuer’s premises or website2 (so where a store card is co-branded with a third party debit card or credit card issuer and can be used as a debit card or credit card outside the store, it will not benefit from this exclusion).
+3

-In our view, examples of excluded instruments falling within (b) include:
+In our view, examples of excluded instruments falling within (b) include:2

-- transport cards - where these are used only for purchasing travel tickets (for example, the Oyster card which provides access to different service providers within the London public transport system);
+- transport cards - where these are used only for purchasing travel tickets from providers within a closed system5 (for example, the Oyster card which provides access to different service providers within the London public transport system);

-- petrol cards (including pan-European cards) - where these are issued for use at a specified chain of petrol stations and forecourts at these stations;
+- fuel2 cards (including pan-European cards) - where these are issued for use at a specified chain of fuel2 stations and forecourts at these stations;

 - membership cards - where a card can only be used to pay for goods or services offered by a specific club or organisation;